* Significant progress at Geneva talks on Ukraine seen slim

 By Manolo Serapio Jr

-SINGAPORE, April 17 (Reuters) - Brent oil steadied above $109 a barrel on Thursday, trading not far from a six-week high, as rising tensions in Ukraine kept the geopolitical risk premium on crude prices intact, while an upbeat view on U.S. and Chinese demand was also supportive.
+SINGAPORE, April 17 Brent oil held near $110 a barrel on Thursday, trading not far from a six-week high, as rising tensions in Ukraine kept the geopolitical risk premium on crude prices intact, while an upbeat view on U.S. and Chinese demand also supported sentiment.

 With Russian troops massed on the border with Ukraine, prospects of defusing the crisis at talks in Geneva later in the day among foreign ministers from Russia, Ukraine and the United States together with the European Union's foreign policy chief appear slim.

 "There's still risk premium built into oil prices from Ukraine, also coupled with expectations that demand out of the U.S. and China largely looks positive in light of recent economic data," said Ben Le Brun, market analyst at OptionsXpress in Sydney.

 China's economy grew 7.4 percent in the first quarter, the lowest in six quarters but ahead of market expectations for an increase of 7.3 percent.
 The data, released on Wednesday, was a relief for investors anticipating the worst in the world's No. 2 economy and oil consumer, helping fuel gains in risky assets.

 Brent crude for June delivery was up 7 cents at $109.67 a barrel by 0631 GMT, building on gains made on Wednesday, when it peaked at $110.36, the highest since March 4.